UK's Domino's Pizza to create 5,000 new jobs

-Sept 15 (Reuters) - Domino’s Pizza Group said on Tuesday it was creating 5,000 new jobs in the UK, including chefs and delivery drivers, on top of the 6,000 jobs it had created since the start of the coronavirus pandemic.
+(Reuters) - Domino's Pizza Group DOM.L said on Tuesday it was looking to hire pizza chefs and delivery drivers as part of its move to create 5,000 jobs in the UK, while gearing up for the busiest time of the year.

-Britain’s largest pizza delivery chain also said it would launch over 1,000 work placements for young people in stores across England, Scotland and Wales as part of the Kickstart scheme in the UK.
+Britain’s largest pizza delivery chain also said it was launching over 1,000 work placements for young people as part of a government scheme to boost employment in a COVID-19 hit economy.

+These new roles are on top of the 6,000 jobs the company has created since the start of the pandemic, Domino’s said.

+“Together, these over 6,000 new roles will help Domino’s continue to safely serve our local communities as we head towards the busy festive period,” Chief Executive Officer Dominic Paul said.

 Reporting by Tanishaa Nadkar in Bengaluru; Editing by Anil D’Silva